 Within SEO, promising a specific ranking is a big no-no, and while website investing involves other things than SEO, most of it boils down to the organic visibility generating visitors.

-If you get promised that someone will grow your revenue by X percent or multiples, please look the other way.
+If you get promised that someone will grow your revenue by X percent or multiples, please run away!

 2. They don't offer to sign contracts